Pelvic Varicose Veins

 If venography makes it clear that varicose veins exist in the pelvic region, we remove them a process called embolization.
 Embolization, which is a minimally invasive procedure, may be performed one of two ways.
 The first, the doctor inserts a metal coil into the diseased vein, often either the femoral vein or the ovarian vein, causing a clot to form and blocking blood flow.
 In the other, we use a sclerosant or a solution which irritates the vein.
 In either case, the affected vein slowly collapses and other, healthier veins to take over its circulatory role.
 We perform embolization while the patient is under local anesthesia with intravenous sedation.
 An interventional radiologist performs this procedure.

 Since these veins are deep within the body and cannot be easily reached surgically, embolization is necessary to treat varicose veins in the pelvic region.
 They are also not available for laser treatment since the heat generated by the laser would put adjacent organs at risk.

 Although widely considered a very safe and effective form of treatment, ovarian vein embolization does carry some risks.
 These risks, while rare, may include:

 - Allergic reaction to the contrast dyes

 A large majority of patients experience significant pain reduction after the embolization procedure.
-This procedure may be done outpatient, but sometimes requires an overnight admission to the hospital for pain management.
-Once the patient is released from the hospital, some days will be spent in recovery.
-The patient will be prescribed pain medication for the first few days.
-After that time, over-the-counter medications should be all that is needed.
+We may perform this procedure outpatient, but sometimes requires an overnight admission to the hospital for pain management.
+Once the doctor releases the patient from the hospital, they may spend some days in recovery.
+We prescribe the patient pain medication for the first few days.
+After that time, over-the-counter medications should be all that the patient needs.
 In rare instances, the patient may need to have a second embolization procedure.